 For further information and the recommendations based on the research, access the full report here.

-In May and June 2020, the Capgemini Research Institute surveyed 1,000 executives from organizations with at least $1 billion in revenue across sectors to gauge their views on the maturity of their organization’s digital and leadership capabilities required for digital transformation.
-Twenty percent of the organizations reported revenue of more than $20 billion in FY 2019.
+In May and June 2020, the Capgemini Research Institute surveyed 1,000 executives from organisations with at least $1 billion in revenue across sectors to gauge their views on the maturity of their organisation’s digital and leadership capabilities required for digital transformation.
+Twenty percent of the organisations reported revenue of more than $20 billion in FY 2019.
 The characteristics of the 2020 survey population are largely consistent with the 2018 sample.

 Visit us at www.capgemini.com.

 The Capgemini Research Institute is Capgemini’s in-house think-tank on all things digital.
 The Institute publishes research on the impact of digital technologies on large traditional businesses.
 The team draws on the worldwide network of Capgemini experts and works closely with academic and technology partners.
 The Institute has dedicated research centres in India, Singapore, the United Kingdom and the United States.
 It was recently ranked #1 in the world for the quality of its research by independent analysts.